gkarakou/systemd-denotify/README.md

 python2-systemd

 </pre>
-NOTE: if you cant find the packages you can always search them through Pypi.
+NOTE: if you cant find the packages in your distro's package manager you can always search them through Pypi.

 Fedora:
 <pre>